Brosimum alicastrum

-Brosimum alicastrum, commonly known as breadnut, Maya nut or ramon, and many others, is a tree species in the family Moraceae of flowering plants, whose other genera include figs and mulberries.
+Brosimum alicastrum, commonly known as ojoxitli (from Nahuatl, Hispanicized as ojite or ojoche), (Note: also: ojushte, ujushte, ujuxte) ramón (also ramón de vaca), breadnut, Maya nut and many others, is a tree species in the family Moraceae of flowering plants, whose other genera include figs and mulberries.
+It is native to Mexico, Central America, northern and western South America, and to Cuba and Jamaica in the western Caribbean.